-Parameter Description Scroll Style 3 The screen display scrolls at: Jump Smooth-1 Smooth-2 Smooth-4 Smooth-8 The rate data is received.
-One line per second.
-Two lines per second.
-Four lines per second.
-Eight lines per second.
-Background Sets the background display: Dark Light To black.
-To a lighter color.
-Color Mode 4 The MC 80 's color mode will be enabled according to: Palette The background and foreground colors selected from within the Attribute Setup menu.
+Parameter Description

+Scroll Style The screen display scrolls at:

+Jump The rate data is received.

+Smooth-1 One line per second.

+Smooth-2 Two lines per second.

+Smooth-4 Four lines per second.

+Smooth-8 Eight lines per second.

+Background Sets the background display:

+Dark To black.

+Light To a lighter color.

+Color Mode The MC80 's color mode will be enabled according to:

+Palette The background and foreground colors selected from

 Direct What escape codes are entered from the keyboard.